JetBrains/teamcity-documentation/topics/build-runner.md

 Build runners are configurable in the __[Build Steps](configuring-build-steps.md)__ section of the __[Create/Edit Build Configuration](creating-and-editing-build-configurations.md)__ page.

+<video href="wLmLgh5OK5o"
+title="TeamCity - How to use specific runners to supercharge your builds"/>

  <seealso>
         <category ref="admin-guide">
             <a href="configuring-build-steps.md">Configuring Build Steps</a>